Q. How long does a personal injury case take to settle, and why is my car accident settlement taking so long?

-Once the defendants are served with the Summons and Complaint, the defendant’s insurance company will hire a defense lawyer to represent the defendant.
+Once the defendants are served with the Summons and Complaint, the defendant’s insurance company will hire a defense lawyer to represent each defendant.

-The defense lawyer will serve an Answer usually within 2-4 weeks after the Summons and Complaint are served.
-The Answer is a legal paper denying almost everything.
+The defense lawyer will serve a legal document called an Answer, usually within 2-4 weeks after the Summons and Complaint are served.
+The Answer will deny almost everything alleged in the Summons and Complaint.

-The most important thing that we look for in the Answer is that the defendants admit ownership and maintenance of the property or ownership and operation of the vehicle involved in the accident.
+The most important thing we look for in the Answer is that the defendants admit ownership and maintenance of the property or ownership and operation of the vehicle involved in the accident.

 After the Answer is filed, the Discovery phase begins.
 Discovery is the process during which each side is allowed to discover the information known to the other side.
 In New York, the Discovery phase usually takes 12-24 months.

-- A lot of papers and information is exchanged between both sides;
+- A lot of papers and information are exchanged between both sides;

 - Several court conferences are attended (only by the lawyers);

-- Testimony given by both sides at a deposition; and
+- Testimony is given by both sides at a deposition; and

-- A physical exam of the injured plaintiff by the defendant’s doctor is conducted within a couple of months after the deposition.
+- A physical exam of the injured plaintiff by the defendant’s doctor is conducted within 60-120 days after the deposition.

 A deposition is where the attorney for one party asks questions of the other party.
 The questions and answers are recorded by a court reporter.
 Read more about how the depositions are conducted and how we prepare you for your deposition.